splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-linux.rst

 .. meta::
     :description: How to activate zero configuration automatic instrumentation for Linux Node.js applications, allowing you to collect and send traces to Splunk Application Performance Monitoring (APM) without altering your code.

-Zero Configuration Auto Instrumentation for Linux activates automatic instrumentation for Kubernetes Java applications.
+Zero Configuration Auto Instrumentation for Linux activates automatic instrumentation for Linux Node.js applications.
 When you activate automatic instrumentation, you only have to restart any applications that are already running.

 .. _zero-config-js-linux-prereqs: